VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/README.md

 [Bioinformatics Algorithms: An Active Learning Approach (YouTube)](https://www.youtube.com/c/bioinfalgorithms/featured)<br>

 ### Recommended UCSD Courses:
-**BIOM262 Quantitative Methods/Genetics** - Several notebooks were taken/adapted from this course and I recommend it if you want an introduction to bioinformatics methods.<br>
+**BIOM262 Quantitative Methods/Genetics** - Several notebooks were taken and adapted from this course and we recommend it if you'd like to have a broad introduction to bioinformatics methods.<br>
 **CSE284 Personal Genomics/Bioinformatics** - This is an invaluable course (focusing on personal genomics) that blends theory and application seamlessly.
 Information from this course also made its way into bootcamp. <br>
-**CSE258 Recommender Systems & Web Mining** - This course is focused on machine learning applications (primarily in Python), while also providing some introductory theory.
+**CSE258 Recommender Systems & Web Mining** - This course is focused on machine learning applications (primarily in Python), while providing some introductory theory.
 This is a great course to get your feet wet in the ocean of ML.<br>
 **BNFO286 Network Biology & Biomedicine**<br>
 **MED278 Cancer Genomics Journal Club**<br>